A Descriptive and Normative Theory of Human Beliefs in RLHF: Related Work

-Prior work has aimed to model human beliefs in learning settings beyond RLHF.
-Reddy et al. state that the reason demonstrators deviate from near-optimal actions is because of a misunderstanding of the environment dynamics and propose an algorithm to estimate these misunderstandings~\yrcite{Reddy2018}.
-Gong \& Zhang assume that humans do not maintain a correct belief about dynamics when giving preferences and propose a method to infer both the reward function and the human's beliefs about dynamics \yrcite{Gong2020}.
-Marklund \& Roy aim to separate goals from potentially incorrect human beliefs about environmental transition dynamics \yrcite{marklund2024choicepartialtrajectoriesdisentangling}.
-Chan et al. demonstrate that human irrationality, when correctly modeled, can be an asset to reward inference \yrcite{chan2021humanirrationalitybadgood}.
+\textbf{Modeling human beliefs in learning.} Prior work has aimed to model human beliefs in learning settings beyond RLHF. ~\citet{Reddy2018} state that the reason demonstrators deviate from near-optimal actions is because of a misunderstanding of the environment dynamics and propose an algorithm to estimate these misunderstandings. ~\citet{Gong2020} assume that humans do not maintain a correct belief about dynamics when giving preferences and propose a method to infer both the reward function and the human's beliefs about dynamics. ~\citet{marklund2024choicepartialtrajectoriesdisentangling} aim to separate goals from potentially incorrect human beliefs about environmental transition dynamics. ~\citet{chan2021humanirrationalitybadgood} demonstrate that human irrationality, when correctly modeled, can be an asset to reward inference.